OpenModelica/OpenModelica/README.Linux.txt

     paradisEO (http://paradiseo.gforge.inria.fr/ - tested with 1.3)
 Note:
     FreeBSD versions of smlnj/mlton only compile using 32-bit versions of the OS.
     The rml-mmc package needs some manual changes, too.
-It's not worth it ;)

 How to compile on Ubuntu Linux (using available binary packages for dependencies)
 =================================================================================